Ever Wondered Why Normal Distribution Is So Important?

 - How to make a variable normally distributed in Python?

 - Problems with normality

 - Firstly, the most important point to note is that the normal distribution is also known as the Gaussian distribution.

-- It is named after the genius of Carl Friedrich Gauss.
+- Secondly, it is named after the genius of Carl Friedrich Gauss.

 Normal distribution is also known as Gaussian distribution.

-- Lastly, an important point to note is that the simple predictive models are usually the most used models due to the fact that they can be explained and are well-understood.
+- Lastly, an important point to note is that simple predictive models are usually the most used models.
+This is due to the fact that they can be explained and are well-understood.
 Now to add to this point; normal distribution is simple and hence its simplicity makes it extremely popular.